ietf-wg-mediaman/6838bis/draft-ietf-mediaman-6838bis.md

 This uncertainty extends to fragment identifier processing: per the rules in {{suffix-frag}}, a fragment identifier that might be valid for an "application/foo+bar" document might not be applicable to another "+bar" document, because media-type specific fragment identifier resolution might be used.

 Likewise, the security characteristics that a processor needs to consider may change depending upon whether it is solely processing the structured syntax suffix or the entire media type.
-For example, a processor cannot presume that the security characteristics for a "+bar" document will be the same as for a "application/foo+bar" document.
+For example, a processor cannot presume that the security characteristics for a "application/baz+bar" document will be the same as for a "application/foo+bar" document.

 #### Partial Processing